josembergff/simple-client-oauth1-nuget/README.md

-# simple-client-request-oauth1
+# Simple Client Oauth1
-Request to Oauth1
+Package that performs simple requests for an Oauth1 service.